-Monday marks the opening night of Rockfish, the new eatery and bar at 11 North Water Street in Edgartown, former home of Eleven North and David Ryan’s restaurants.
+Tuesday will mark the opening night of Rockfish, the new eatery and bar at 11 North Water Street in Edgartown, former home of Eleven North and David Ryan’s restaurants.
 While the address is the same, the place most certainly is not.

 Nell, Will, and Geoghan Coogan are the owners, the sibling trio that have been part of The Wharf’s continued success since 2004.
 “We all have different personalities and experiences working in the business, at The Wharf and elsewhere in the country,” Nell Coogan said.
 “We all come at it from a different angle, know each others’ strengths and weaknesses, and we’ve hired a stellar staff.
-We’ll be here for people in the winter and were excited to provide something warm, fun, and different.”
+We’ll be here for people in the winter and we’re excited to provide something warm, fun, and different.”

 While Rockfish is only steps away from The Wharf, it feels a world away, and it’s obvious that the owners have created something unique.
 The space itself has been noticeably transformed.
 The downstairs bar has been rebuilt out of whiskey barrel staves and brought into the middle of the room, creating a stunning focal point.
 Upstairs, you’ll notice the newly vaulted ceiling, exposing beautiful beams, reclaimed hemlock, and refined ducting.
-In the corner is the real gem: the wood-fired oven that was once at Lattanzi’s.
+In the corner is a wood-fired oven that was once at Lattanzi’s.
 This summer, the oven was moved to Rockfish and dropped in from the ceiling.
 Now, it is beautifully enclosed by inlaid brick.
 Surrounding the oven is a stunning copper bar supported by bourbon barrels, which emanated the liquor’s scent when cut to fit the space.

-John Roberts of Island Food Products, and Island craftsmen Bruce Stewart and Alex Young contributed to Rockfish’s impressive new look.
+John Roberts of Island Food Realty, LLC, and Island craftsmen Bruce Stewart and Alex Young contributed to Rockfish’s impressive new look.
 There’s brick, glass, and dark wood accents throughout, illuminated by the warm, inviting glow of Edison lightbulb fixtures.
 The decor is rustic but contemporary, at the intersection of an Edgartown tavern and a Brooklyn whiskey bar.
 Call it what you will, it’s a place you’ll want to stay.

 The floorplan has been rearranged and there’s increased bar seating, even more bar seats than tables.
 The vibe is upscale yet casual and the space makes it an ideal spot for a date night or a girls night out, versus the family-oriented dining scene at The Wharf.